SumiSastri/dev-blogs/docs/clean-code/part2.md

 ---
 layout: default
-title: Part 2 - Code editors and linting
+title: Code editors and linting
 parent: Clean code
 nav_order: 4
 ---

-# Part 2 - Code editors and linting
+# Code editors and linting

 There are as many code editors as there are coding languages.
 Before code editors were developed, Notepad and TextEdit on Macs were used or vim - on the computer terminal.